inpsyde/assets/docs/assets.md

 $style->forLocation(Asset::FRONTEND);
 ```

-The default location is `Asset::FRONTEND`.
+The default location is `Asset::FRONTEND | Asset::ACTIVATE`.

 #### Using multiple locations